Air Berlin plane grounded in Iceland over unpaid charges

 Air Berlin’s flights have been kept aloft by a government loan since the airline’s insolvency filing, giving the carrier time to negotiate with prospective buyers for its assets.
 It has said flights will cease by Oct.
 28 at the latest.

-Lufthansa (LHAG.DE) has agreed to buy large parts of Air Berlin.
-Talks with other possible buyers including Britain’s easyJet (EZJ.L) are continuing.

-Reporting by Maria Sheahan and Christian Kraemer; editing by Jason Neely, Greg Mahlich
+Lufthansa has agreed to buy large parts of Air Berlin.
+Talks with other possible buyers including Britain’s easyJet are continuing.
+(Reporting by Maria Sheahan; editing by Jason Neely)